-(Belgium, 1972) is a writer and a film and theatre artist.
+(Belgium, 1972) is a writer, transdisciplinary artist and a film and theatre maker.
 She debuted with De Kleenex Kronieken (The Kleenex Chronicles, 2014), a family and village chronicle featuring Priscilla, the daughter of a Flemish father and a Senegalese mother.
 She published the children's book Sala & Monk in 2020.
-Besides being an interdisciplinary artist, she is the founder and director of Alphabet Street, a guild for Black (image)linguists, and of the Tank, an editorial and think tank of colour.
 In Echo - essays, speeches en brieven (Echo - essays, speeches and letters, 2021), named after the poem Echoes by Audre Lorde, she places her finger on a sore spot.
 Not only is the white gaze still dominant in our society, Black women are doubly disadvantaged: they aren't white and they aren't men.
-In personal essays, speeches and letters Beks shows how systematic is not to be seen or heard.
+Beks shows how systematic is not to be seen or heard.
 Her essay De kleine Morrison: een wegwijzer in het lezen van haar werk vanuit Zwart perspectief (The Little Morrison: A Signpost to Reading Her Work from a Black Perspective, 2023) offers readers of Toni Morrison, the most famous female black writer and Nobel Prize for Literature winner who died in 2019, insight into her life and work.
 Beks shows that in everything she does, Morrison invites self-critical reflection on language, structure, power, gender, race, law and injustice, blackness, the white gaze and the meaning of oral and written narratives.(WN 2022)

 Archive available for: Neske Beks

 With: Angel ArunA, Astrid H. Roemer, Caleb Azumah Nelson, Chika Unigwe, David Diop, Dean Bowen, Martine Woudt, Neske Beks, Rachida Lamrabet, Radna Fabias, Sarita Bajnath, Shantie Singh